 "The Lord has redeemed all of us, all of us, with the Blood of Christ: all of us, not just Catholics.
 Everyone!
 ‘Father, the atheists?’
 Even the atheists.
 Everyone!"
 Source

 Many are concerned that the Pope was saying that all people are saved and do not need Jesus.
-Although Pope Francis does not perhaps speak with the same level of precision that Pope Emeritus Benedict XVI had, he was actually theologically correct.
+Although Pope Francis does not speak with the level of precision that Pope Emeritus Benedict XVI had, he was actually theologically correct.

 An important distinction is found between the words "redeemed" and "saved".
 Jesus redeemed all of humanity with his blood.
 It would be a heresy for any Christian to say otherwise.
 The Pope didn't say all are "saved".
 Catholics believe that someone is saved through baptism and by confessing that Jesus is Lord.
-It the activation of Jesus' redemption through belief that we are saved.
+It is in the activation of Jesus' redemption through belief that we are saved.

 On a similar topic (some time ago), we got an email pointing to a website that said: